timhoangt/MapcushionORM/README.md

 There are pauses in the modification of data so that we get different timestamps later on when viewing history.

-<h5>2 tenants<h5>
+<h5>2 tenants</h5>

-<h5>Both tenants get pre-defined system roles and 1 tenant has at least 3 custom roles<h5>
+<h5>Both tenants get pre-defined system roles and 1 tenant has at least 3 custom roles</h5>

-<h5>10 users per tenant where 2 users exist in both tenants<h5>
+<h5>10 users per tenant where 2 users exist in both tenants</h5>

--8 of the users in each client have id information recorded
+- 8 of the users in each client have id information recorded

--30 assignments of roles to users, some users have more than 1 role assigned
+- 30 assignments of roles to users, some users have more than 1 role assigned

--5 user records are modified (name change, change of address, phone number, etc) after they are created
+- 5 user records are modified (name change, change of address, phone number, etc) after they are created

-<h5>20 Beacons per tenant<h5>
+<h5>20 Beacons per tenant</h5>

-<h5>2 location per tenant<h5>
+<h5>2 location per tenant</h5>

--1 location must has > 1 floor
+- 1 location must has > 1 floor

--10 beacons should be assigned locations on floors
+- 10 beacons should be assigned locations on floors

-<h5>8 check ins of users and at least 1 in each tenant<h5>
+<h5>8 check ins of users and at least 1 in each tenant</h5>

--at least one checkin in each of the statuses
+- at least one checkin in each of the statuses

--Changes to status (example: moving from Just Arrived to checked in)
+- Changes to status (example: moving from Just Arrived to checked in)

-<h5>20 reported beacons by user devices<h5>
+<h5>20 reported beacons by user devices</h5>

 <h3>Queries for Mapcushion Database</h3>

--all tenants
+- all tenants

--all users for each tenant
+- all users for each tenant

--2 users and their associated roles
+- 2 users and their associated roles

--5 users that were modified.
+- 5 users that were modified.
 Outputing the original and modified records including the time range represented by each

--all checkins by tenant
+- all checkins by tenant

--for a checkin that has gone through the complete cycle show the history of the events
+- for a checkin that has gone through the complete cycle show the history of the events

--all the beacons located on floors in buildings for tenants
+- all the beacons located on floors in buildings for tenants